JitinCoder/JS_Tech_Doc/README.md

   3. Ends with refrence for info.

-  4. "Move to the Top" Link in the End.
+  4. "Move to the Top" Link at the bottom.

 <b>Features</b>